nghorbani/CNN_Implementations/README.md

 ![alt tag](trained_models/VAE_MNIST/posterior_likelihood_evolution.gif)

+_Visualization of the 2D latent variable corresponding to a Convolutional Variational Autoencoder during training on MNIST dataset (handwritten digits).
+The image to the left is the mean of the approximate posterior Q(z|X) and each color represents a class of digits within the dataset.
+The image to the left shows samples from the decoder (likelihood) P(X|z).
+The title above shows the iteration number and total loss [Reconstruction + KL] of the model at the point that images below were produced from the model under training.
+One can observe that by the time the generated outputs (left image) get better, the points on the latent space (posterior) also get into better seperated clusters.
+Also note that points get closer to each other because the KL part of the total loss is imposing a zero mean gaussian distribution on the latent variable, which is realized on the latent variable as the trainig proceeds._

 Tensorflow implementation of various generative models based on CNNs.

 Use these code with no warranty and please respect the accompanying license.